 In addition to the purchase cost, a city can reapply prior year canceled special assessments to the taxes of purchased land.
 Check with the appropriate city before bidding, for possible:

 Terms of sale

-Review the terms of the current auction in the auctions section below.
+Always review the terms of the current auction in the Auctions section.
 Terms may change each auction.